-The independent research project may be based on any of the four themes of study or on a subject of interest of the student's choosing, but must relate to the cultural and social context of the language studied.
+The independent research project must relate to the Russian-speaking cultural and/or social context.
+It should be based on a subject of interest of the student's choosing, but may be based on any of the four themes of study from the specification.